Uchechukwu10/Bookshelf_API/backend/README.md

 ### PATCH /books/{book_id}

- -General
+- General
-  -Updates the rating of an already existing book.
+  - Updates the rating of an already existing book.
 This request must include a json object that contains a 'rating' key and the new rating as the value.
-  -It returns a json with a success message and the id of the book updated
+  - It returns a json with a success message and the id of the book updated

--Sample request
+- Sample request
     Here is an example request:
     `curl -X PATCH -H "Content-Type: application/json" -d '{"rating": "1"}' http://localhost:5000/books/15`

 The above request will give the following response:

 ```
       {